Enchanted Forest (Oregon)

-The Enchanted Forest is an amusement park located in Turner, Oregon, on a small patch of hilly wooded land next to Interstate 5, just south of Salem, Oregon.
+The Enchanted Forest is a seasonal (closed from October to spring break) theme park located in Turner, Oregon, on a small patch of hilly wooded land next to Interstate 5, just south of Salem, Oregon.
 The park was created and hand built by Roger Tofte over a period of seven years in the late 1960s.
 The park first opened to the public in 1971.
-Early success led to many expansions over the last half-century, mostly built again by Roger Tofte by hand.
-The Tofte family still owns and operates the 20 acre park, with three generations of the family involved in the day to day operations.
-The park sees an average of 200,000 guests a year during the normal six-month-long season.
+Early success led to many expansions over the last half-century, mostly built again by Tofte by hand.
+The Tofte family still owns and operates the 20 acre park, with three generations of the family involved in the day-to-day operations.

 History

+Roger Tofte purchased the land the park is build on in 1964.
+The park first opened in 1971.

-In 2006, the Challenge of Mondor ride was added featuring dragons and monsters.
-The original 1968 Humpty Dumpty display was damaged in July 2014 and was replaced in August 2014 with a new sculpture of the character.
+In 2006, the Challenge of Mondor ride was opened featuring dragons and monsters.
+The original 1971 Humpty Dumpty display was damaged in July 2014 and was replaced the following month with a new sculpture of the character.

+Before 2020, the park averaged 200,000 visitors per year.
+The park struggled financially during COVID, and crowd-funded $360,000.

+In March of 2024, the park was voted Newsweek's readers' choice "Best Family-Owned Amusement Park" in the country.

 Attractions

-The park is divided into various districts that the Tofte's classify as 'Attractions".
-Initially opening with just the Storybook Lane, the Tofteville Western Town and Old European Village were added in later expansions.
+The park is divided into various districts that the Toftes classify as "Attractions".
+Initially opening with just the Storybook Lane in 1971, the Tofteville Western Town and Old European Village were added in later expansions.
+The Haunted House attraction was opened in 1974.
 Enchanted Forest also features a "Summer Comedy Theater", which showcases original musical plays based on classic fairy tales, written by Susan Vaslev.